dt-apac-services/site/automationtraining/7-explanations/index.md

 ```

 Your Keptn project has one stage `dev`.
 Inside that stage you have defined one sequence `sequence1` and within that sequence is a single (or possibly more if you got the previous exercises working) task called `sayhello`.

+You are responsible for writing the shipyard file.
+Keptn will not do this for you.

 ## Some Rules